 CONFERENCE ROOM 3 - 1129 DUDERSTADT CENTER

 This is a 324 sq ft room that seats up to 10 people with extra seating along the perimeter.
-Highlights of this room include the Polycom 512MP videoconferencing unit with 384Kbps ISDN service.
+Highlights of this room include the Polycom 512MP videoconferencing unit.

 CONFERENCE ROOM 4- 1116 DUDERSTADT CENTER